ganderzz/dylanpaulus.com/books/lost-connections.md

 tags: ["Mental Health", "Depression", "Anxiety"]
 date: "2019-11-24"
 cover: lost-connections-cover.jpg
+rating: "Read It"
 ---

 > You need your nausea.
 It is a message.
 It will tell us what is wrong with you.

 Lost Connections is a challenge to the classic story any of us with depression and anxiety have heard.
 Go to a doctor.
 Get anti-depression pills.
 Become _normal_.
 Johann doesn't completely remove that fact that medical anti-depressants work, they do; just for a smaller subset of humans than is currently being prescribed.
 We live in the loneliest age.
 The internet has made us shelter away from society.
 During a study participants were asked, "In a crisis, how many close friends could you call?"
 Years ago the most common answer was five.
 Today it is **none**.
-In Lost Connections, Johann travels across the world to talk to leading psycologists and researchers to figure out the leading causes for depression and anxiety.
+In Lost Connections, Johann travels across the world to talk to leading psychologists and researchers to figure out the leading causes for depression and anxiety.
 He came across nine symptoms that suggest many of our ailments are societal, not biological.

 ### Disconnection from Meaningful Work